kbkesit/kusumocouk/content/posts/other/git-fatal-protocol-https-is-not-supported/index.md

     description: "git fatal protocol https is not supported"
 ---

 Today, I got an error stating "Git: Fatal Protocol 'Https' Is Not Supported" while I was trying to clone this blog repository from github to my Windows local machine.
-It's made me really confused! because I had double-checked it.
+So, what I was trying to do was double-checking the command and it still didn't work.

 Fortunately, I found a solution to this problem on stackoverflow.
 Therefore I want to share this to you in this blog.
 See, for more detail: <https://stackoverflow.com/questions/53988638/git-fatal-protocol-https-is-not-supported/55324351>.